philou/philou.github.com/_posts/2019-08-16-to-do-list-or-mind-map-for-programming.markdown

 Knowing that I could not trust myself to be-more-careful, I looked for something else.
 That's how I discovered [Test Driven Development](/categories/#testing) and [eXtreme Programming](/categories/#extreme-programming).

-TDD contains 3 steps Fail the test, Pass the test and Refactor, aka Red, Green, Refactor.
+TDD consists of 3 steps Fail the test, Pass the test and Refactor (aka Red, Green, Refactor).
 The catch is that we can always come up with more things to refactor than we have time.
 So, we often postpone refactoring, for good reasons:

 *   "These 2 pieces of code look similar, but I am not sure they relate to the same business concept.
 Let's wait until I catch Joe and ask him"
 *   I could refactor this now, but it might be faster to wait until I have done X.
 *   This is duplicated, but it's a lot of work to factorize.
 More than I can afford given the customer constraints.
 We'd rather start a long term refactoring with the team
 *   etc

-That's why I started to keep hand written notes next to my keyboard.
+That's why I started to keep hand-written notes next to my keyboard.
 To be sure not to forget things before I closed my task.
 With time, I would add more reminders to these notes, like special test cases for example.

 ![Sample hand notes like I used to write]({{site.url}}/imgs/2019-08-16-to-do-list-or-mind-map-for-programming/hand-written-notes-for-programming.jpeg)

 These little notes already brought quite some benefits:

-*   A higher level view of the full task.
+*   A higher-level view of the full task.
 *   They help to take a step back and make better decisions.
 *   They help to skip parts of the work that are not necessary right now, which is key to a sustainable pace.